ironArray/Btune-tutorial/README.md

 Besides genetic tuning, Btune can also use neural network models that are trained for specific datasets.
 With that, Btune can take better informed decisions on the codecs/filters that can lead to the best tradeoff between speed and compression ratio.

 For training a model, you need to install the btune-training package.
-First download all the wheels for it by visiting https://digistorage.net/scgpku0k, and then:
+First download all the wheels for it by visiting https://digistorage.net/scgpku0k, and then unzip it if needed:

 ```shell
 unzip btune-training-wheels.zip